CSRD

 2. Provision of brief definition of sustainability matters

-3. Warm-up questions: e.g. What are the main problem areas regarding ESG topics in your specific context?
+3. Warm-up questions e.g. What are the main problem areas regarding ESG topics in your specific context?
 Where do you see space for improvement?
-How can our company contribute to improving the context?
+How can our company contribute to improving the context

 Stakeholder engagement in CSRD reporting: 9 steps

+Stakeholders and internal experts are both crucial in the DMA, and more boardly CSRD reporting, but have different roles and responsibilities.
 While stakeholders will never be directly involved in the CSRD project, only engaged through targeted approaches, internal experts may perform key tasks specific to the topics they are knowledgeable about.
-For example, an HR manager will be considered an internal expert on social indicators (e.g. workforce metrics) and might be tasked to fill in key metrics for reporting.
+For example, an HR manager will be considered an internal expert on social indicators such as workforce metrics.

-The Importance of Internal Experts
+The Importance of Internal Experts in CSRD Reporting

-It is highly recommended to collaborate with these people at one point in the project; ideally, throughout the whole process.
-Their responsibilities may include validating a draft of potential material sustainability matters, scoring their importance, and performing the stakeholder engagement.
+Their responsibilities may include validating a draft of potential material sustainability matters, scoring their importance, and performing stakeholder engagement.
 Who knows the supply chain better than the internal procurement management?
 Who would be better to discuss the supply chain with suppliers than a procurement employee?

 stakeholder engagement: internal expert vs stakeholders